MCTeamPotato/MineGPT/README.md

 "API_Link": "https://api.openai.com/v1/completions",  // This is the API url

-"API_KEY": "你的OpenAI APIKey",  // This is your OpenAI API key
+"API_KEY": "Your OpenAI APIKey",  // This is your OpenAI API key

 "MODEL": "text-davinci-003", // This is the AI model.
 I chose the Davinci model.